KishoreKammela/JobBoardly/docs/employer-features.md

     - Recent Profile Activity (e.g., profile updated in the last 7 days).
     - Minimum Years of Experience.
   - **View Modes**: Grid or List view for search results.
+  - **Save Current Search**: Ability to save the current combination of search term and filters as a "Saved Candidate Search" with a custom name.
+(See Settings for management).
+Saving a search requires confirmation.
   - _Note_: Disabled if the company account is 'suspended' or 'deleted'.
 - **AI-Powered Candidate Matching (`/employer/ai-candidate-match`)**:
   - Input a job description (either by pasting text or uploading a document for AI parsing).